sovrin-foundation/SGF-v3/sbu/docs/gf_info/glossary.md

 The Sovrin Foundation published in the Sovrin Governance Framework V2 a [glossary of industry terms](https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8).
 The contents herein are considered additional terms specific to the **Sovrin Business Utility**.

+### Trustee
+An Identity Owner entrusted with specific identity control responsibilities by another Identity Owner or with specific governance responsibilities by a Governance Framework.
+See Recovery Key Trustee

+### Consortium Trustee
+A Trustee who is a member of the DIBE Consortium Board of Directors.
+The trust in Consortium Trustees is bestowed collectively on behalf of all Identity Owners.

 ### DID Namespace